Why are my lips so dry – How to care for dry, chapped lips

 Structure of skin varies on different parts of the body.
 The skin on our lips is thinner than elsewhere on our face making it more sensitive to the environment.

+The lips contain fat, muscle and are structured with mucous membrane and skin.
 Lip skin doesn’t have any sweat or sebaceous glands.
 These glands, present in most skin on our bodies, are responsible for producing the protective oils that help skin to regulate its moisture levels.
-This absence of sweat and sebaceous glands in our lips means it’s harder for them to attract and retain the moisture they need and they are prone to drying out.
+This absence of sweat and sebaceous glands in our lips means it’s harder for them to attract and retain the moisture they need, which makes them prone to drying out.
+Another factor that makes the lips prone to dryness, is lips skin changes.
+As the skin ages, it gets thinner, meaning it retains less moisture.

 Lips are prone to age-induced dryness.